 Lost in Translation: 5 Common Translation Mistakes and How to Avoid Them

 Think about a legal contract with a glaring oversight due to misinterpretation.
 Or think of a marketing tagline that is offensive to an entire culture.
-Translation should not be thought of as a mechanical process—it's a high-stakes art.
+Translation should not be thought of as a mechanical process.
+It's a high-stakes art.
 Accurate vs Inaccurate translations can make or break your content.

 Every misinterpretation, even the most innocuous or flagrant, can misinterpret meaning, dissolve trust, or even catalyze an incident.